 A tall building on the corner tells the story of fear and unease in the city -- its first floor windows barred, fluorescent lights humming.

 A lone man stands on the street corner outside the building.
-His gaze lifts slowly from street toward the cityscape.
+His gaze lifts slowly from the street toward the cityscape.
 As his eyes rise upward, so too does the pitch of activity and action, the cacophony of sound reflected on his face through the dim glow of a cigarette.

-The man shrugs his shoulders and tilts his head, listening, He tosses his cigarette to the ground, mashes it with a worn, black dress shoe, and turns to make his way down the sidewalk.
+The man shrugs his shoulders and tilts his head, listening.
+He tosses his cigarette to the ground, mashes it with a worn, black dress shoe, and turns to make his way down the sidewalk.

 Traditional filmmakers have countless ways to show the cityscape and skyline described in the scene above.
 However, when working on a strict budget, the options for capturing such a scene are much more limited.
 Access to helicopters for aerial shots are typically reserved for big budget productions.